 He is a member of numerous additional professional organizations, including the International Society of Physical and Rehabilitation Medicine, the American Medical Association, the New Jersey Society of Physical Medicine and Rehabilitation, the Medical Society of New Jersey and the Essex County Medical Society.

 Dr. Gans has received several awards for his work, including the Outstanding Service Award from the Association of Academic Physiatrists, the Brent England Award for Excellence in Rehabilitation Administration from the American Hospital Association, the Rehabilitation Award from the Life Extension Foundation, and the INDE award from the American Medical Rehabilitation Providers Association.
 He was named the 34th Walter J. Zeiter Lecturer by the American Academy of Physical Medicine and Rehabilitation and has been recognized as a leading physician in the book, Best Doctors in America.
 He has been interviewed on television and national public radio as an expert in this field.

 - Spina Bifida Program (Adult)

 Executive Vice President and Chief Medical Officer, Kessler Institute for Rehabilitation

 National Medical Director for Rehabilitation, Select Medical Corporation

-Professor, Physical Medicine and Rehabilitation, University of Medicine and Dentistry of New Jersey-New Jersey Medical School
+Professor, Physical Medicine and Rehabilitation, Rutgers New Jersey Medical School